jaimetur/PhotoMigrator/help/4-immich-photos.md

 ## <span style="color:blue">Download All from Immich Photos:</span>
 - From version 3.0.0 onwards, the Tool has a feature to 'Download All from Immich Photos'.
 - If you configure properly the file 'Config.ini' and execute this Mode, The Tool will connect to Immich Photos and will download all the Album and Assets without Albums into the folder <OUTPUT_FOLDER>.
+- To execute this feature, you can use the Flag: _'-idAll, --immich-download-all <OUTPUT_FOLDER>'_
 - All Albums will be downloaded within a subfolder of <OUTPUT_FOLDER>/Albums/ with the same name of the Album and all files will be flattened into it.
 - Assets with no Albums associated will be downloaded within a subfolder called <OUTPUT_FOLDER>/No-Albums/ and will have a year/month structure inside.